 A number of fellowships are available for graduate students in History.
 The following listing describes the major awards only.
-For further possibilities consult the Graduate Chair, the History Graduate Students Association, or the Awards Office of the University of Manitoba.
+For further possibilities consult the Graduate Chair, the History Graduate Students Association, the Awards Offices of the University of Manitoba and University of Winnipeg or the UM awards database.
 Please note that application by an individual for a particular award DOES NOT GUARANTEE that it will be granted to that individual; competition for awards is usually rigorous.

 Amount: $10,000 (Master’s) $15,000 (Doctoral).

 The D.F.
 Plett Graduate Fellowship was created in 2006 to commemorate the contribution of Delbert F. Plett, Q.C. to the story of the Low German Mennonites in Canada and the Americas.

 This fellowship is intended to encourage graduate students who are pursuing studies and research in the history of the forerunners and descendants of the 1870s Mennonite migrants to Manitoba.